TheDinner22/RIAT/README.md

 - no npm dependencies (wont kill children of children LLL)

-- pass args to dist/index.js (after passing dir to watch and file to run)
+- pass args to dist/index.js (after passing dir to watch and file to run and path the .tsconfig relative to dist/index.js)

 ## only works on linux